 We’re looking for you to have:

-- a first degree in the relevant subject area or a degree in a suitably related area (we want you to tell us why you believe it is relevant)
+- a first degree or recognised professional qualification in the relevant subject area or in a suitably related area (we want you to tell us why you believe it is relevant)

 - further qualifications (both academic and professional)

 - evidence of regular and recent, continuing professional development in your area of expertise, including:

 - membership of professional bodies, subject associations or equivalent

 - published articles, papers or other works